This chapter should be read in conjunction with Adopt Thames Valley - Adoption Recruitment Policy.

 Appendix A: Standard Decision Letter – Not Suitable to Adopt

 The adoption agency aims to recruit and assess prospective adopters who can meet most of the needs of children for whom adoption is the plan.

+Adopt Thames Valley has an inclusive recruitment policy and welcomes enquiries from adults aged 21 and over, from all backgrounds and communities.
 Potential applicants may approach First4Adoption or the adoption agency for general information about adoption.
 This can include, for example, information on the legal implications of adoption, eligibility criteria (see Section 17, Criteria for Prospective Adopters), the characteristics of children awaiting adoption and the approval process.

 Where a potential applicant decides, after receiving general information, that he or she would like to pursue an adoption further, he or she may approach the adoption agency for more detailed information about adoption.

 This information should be provided within ten working days through an information session, a visit, pre-planned telephone call or similar arrangement with the potential adopter.
 This may need to take place in the evening or at the weekend to fit around the potential adopters' life style and working patterns.
 This is the minimum response at this stage; further information sessions may be provided if applicable.

 Detailed information should enable potential adopters to consider better whether they want to proceed with the approval process and to reflect on the parenting needs of the children awaiting adoption.
 Detailed information should also enable them to consider their expectations of adoption, and the consequences for them and their family of caring for an adopted child who may have a range of complex needs.

 Where an enquiry is about inter-country adoption, applicants can be signposted to the Intercountry Adoption Centre.